auchenberg/kenneth.io/source/_posts/2015-07-03-safari-isnt-the-problem-but-the-lack-of-browser-choice-in-ios-is.md

 In the recent years many of us, in our community, has talked about the lack of browser choice in iOS, and how it's a problem, but I think the time has come to, that we demand a browser choice, so Apple I wanna say something.

-## My message to Apple:

 <blockquote class="big">
+	<p>Dear Apple</p>
-	<p>Apple, it’s alright you don’t have the ressources to drive the web, or you simply don’t want to anymore, but now is the time, where we need you to open up and allow us to innovate.</p>
+	<p>It’s alright you don’t have the ressources to drive the web, or you simply don’t want to anymore, but now is the time, to open up iOS and allow the rest of us to innovate.</p>
 	<p>We are a bunch of passionate	people that really want make the web better for everyone, but you are holding us back.</p>
 </blockquote>

-And it seems like I'm not alone with this.
+The good news is that I'm not alone with this, as Jake from the Chrome team, and given his bias of working from a competing vendor; he agree's with me:

 <figure>
 	<blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">If Apple are throttling back on web platform work in Safari, I wish they&#39;d allow other browsers on iOS so someone else can have a go</p>&mdash; Jake Archibald (@jaffathecake) <a href="https://twitter.com/jaffathecake/status/612992537238896641">June 22, 2015</a></blockquote>
 </figure>

-Let's put [some power behind a petition](https://github.com/h5bp/lazyweb-requests/issues/181#issuecomment-117792929) and get this ball rolling.
-It's about time.
+So let's put [some power behind a petition](https://github.com/h5bp/lazyweb-requests/issues/181#issuecomment-117792929) and get this ball rolling.
+It's about time that we get a free browser choice on iOS.

 *This post is written on the train to Narita airport in Tokyo, so bear with me on typos, etc.*